‘Team Effort’: Local Companies Like L.L. Bean, New Balance to Make Face Masks

 “The mask prototype was developed with consultation from the State of Massachusetts as well as MIT and several medical institutions,” said Dave Wheeler, New Balance’s Executive Vice President of Global Supply Chain.

-According to Wheeler, hospitals including Mass General, Brigham and Women’s, and Maine Medical Center have all given input.
+According to Wheeler, hospitals including Massachusetts General, Brigham and Women’s, and Maine Medical Center have all given input.

 The resulting mask was developed in a matter of days and in a release, New Balance said the masks won’t be “a commercial opportunity” and the company is “pursuing break-even pricing and/or donations for the face mask.”